 The Group's contractual commitments primarily relate to the leases of its office premises in Hong Kong, the PRC and the United Kingdom (the "UK").
-The Group's operating lease commitments amounted to approximately HK\$3.9 million and HK\$0.6 million as at 30 April 2018 and 2017, respectively.
-The increase in operating lease commitments was mainly due to the establishment of the sourcing office in the PRC.
-As at 30 April 2018 and 30 April 2017, the Group did not have any significant capital commitments.
+The Group's operating lease commitments amounted to approximately HK\$2.8 million and HK\$3.9 million as at 30 April 2019 and 2018, respectively.
+As at 30 April 2019, the Group had capital commitments contracted for but not provided in audited consolidated financial statements amounted to approximately HK\$1.7 million (As at 30 April 2018, the Group did not have any significant capital commitments).
+Such commitments related to capital expenditure in respect of the renovation of a leasehold property and acquisition of intangible assets of the Group.